Avoid Future Price Rises Pre Pay your Funerals Now

 Specialist in Overseas International deceased repatriation to and from Australia.

 Dealing with death can be one of the most difficult times of most peoples lives, particularly if death occurs away from home.
-Specialist skills are required in both preparation of the deceased and working through the myriad of documentation and procedures.
-Our skilled and qualified staff work with you to coordinate to ensure all laws and statutory requirements are met.
+Specialist skills are required in both preparation of the deceased and working through the myriad of documentation and procedures for international repatriation.
+Based in Melbourne our skilled and qualified staff work with you to coordinate to ensure all laws and statutory requirements are met.

 We are here to help you 24 hours a day 7 days a week

-This would normally be the passport of the deceased, but may includes other identity documents from the country of destination
+For international repatriation overseas the deceased passport is normally required, but may includes other identity documents from the country of destination

-Country , state, (province) town of destination, including full name, address and contact details of receiving funeral director or person to collect the deceased at the destination.
-Including name and address of burial or cremation ground at destination.
+Repatriation Overseas requires details of country , state, (province) town of destination, including full name, address and contact details of receiving funeral director or person to collect the deceased at the destination.
+Including name and address of burial or cremation ground at the final destination.

-While some families prefer to travel on the same aircraft as their loved one, it is not necessary to do so.
+International repatriation overseas, can have complex inter connecting flight schedules.
+While some families prefer to travel on the same aircraft as their loved one from Melbourne , it is not necessary to do so.
 If you prefer to travel together we can assist in coordinating flights. we suggest you talk to us first.

 Details of the next of kin responsible for organising repatriation include Full name, contact details and relationship to the deceased.

-You should allow at least 7 - 10 days, however it will always depend on where your loved one is travelling and the country we need to coordinate with.
+You should allow at least 7 - 10 days for international repatriation from Melbourne, however it will always depend on where your loved one is travelling and the country we need to coordinate with.

-Payment in full is required prior to the deceased leaving Australia.
-Costs can vary considerably depending on destination, airline, transit, weight and statutory fees
+Payment in full is required prior to the deceased leaving Melbourne, Australia.
+International repatriation costs can vary considerably depending on destination, airline, transit, weight and statutory fees